Grand Theft Auto V: Plot

 As time goes on, the protagonists' lives spiral out of control.
 Michael's criminal behaviour prompts his family to leave him.
-When he later becomes a movie producer, he comes into conflict with Devin Weston, a billionaire venture capitalist and corporate raider, who attempts to shut down Michael's studio.
-Michael thwarts his efforts and inadvertently kills his assistant, causing Devin to vow revenge.
-Meanwhile, Franklin must rescue his friend Lamar Davis from their former friend and rival gangster Harold "Stretch" Joseph, who attempts to kill them to prove himself to his new gang.
-Concurrently, Trevor tries to consolidate his control over various black markets in Blaine County, waging war against The Lost outlaw motorcycle club, Latin American street gangs, rival meth dealers, private military company Merryweather, and triad kingpin Wei Cheng.
+When he later becomes a movie producer, he comes into conflict with Devin Weston, a billionaire venture capitalist and corporate raider, who attempts to shut down the studio.
+Michael thwarts his efforts and inadvertently kills his lawyer, to which Devin vows revenge.
+Meanwhile, Franklin has to rescue his friend Lamar Davis from rival gangbanger Harold "Stretch" Joseph, who attempts to kill him multiple times.
+Concurrently, Trevor tries to consolidate his control over various black markets in Blaine County, waging war against the Lost outlaw motorcycle club, Latino street gangs, rival meth dealers, the private military company Merryweather, and triad kingpin Wei Cheng.

-Having broken his agreement with Dave by committing heists again, Michael is coerced by Dave and his superior, Steve Haines, to perform a series of operations alongside Franklin and Trevor to undermine the International Affairs Agency (IAA).
-Under Steve's direction and with Lester's help, they attack a convoy carrying funds for the IAA and steal an experimental chemical weapon from an IAA lab.
-As Steve comes under increasing scrutiny, he forces Michael and Franklin to erase evidence against him from the FIB servers.
-Michael takes the opportunity to wipe the data on his activities, destroying Steve's leverage over him.
+Having broken his agreement with Dave by committing robberies again, Michael is coerced by Dave and his superior, Steve Haines, to perform a series of operations alongside Franklin and Trevor to undermine the International Affairs Agency (IAA).
+Under Steve's direction and with Lester's help, they attack an armored car carrying funds for the IAA and steal an experimental nerve agent from an IAA lab.
+As Steve comes under increasing scrutiny, he forces Michael and Franklin to break into the FIB building and erase evidence against him from the servers.
+Michael takes the opportunity to wipe the data on his own activities, destroying Steve's leverage over him.

 After reconciling with his family, Michael starts planning his final heist with Trevor, Franklin, and Lester: raiding the Union Depository's gold bullion reserve.
 However, Trevor discovers that Brad was not imprisoned as he was led to believe, but killed during the Ludendorff heist and buried in the grave marked for Michael.
-Deducing that the heist was a setup and that he was supposed to be killed in Brad's place, Trevor feels betrayed and leaves Michael for dead following a standoff with Cheng's henchmen.
+Deducing the heist was a setup and that he was supposed to be killed in Brad's place, Trevor feels betrayed and leaves Michael for dead during a shootout with Cheng's henchmen.
 Although Franklin rescues Michael, Trevor's anger towards the latter causes friction within the group and threatens to undermine their plans.
-Meanwhile, Steve betrays Michael and Dave, and they become caught in a Mexican standoff between the FIB, the IAA, and Merryweather.
-Michael and Dave are rescued by Trevor, who decided to partake in the Union Depository heist and part ways with Michael afterwards.
+Meanwhile, Steve attempts to arrest Michael, but they both, alongside Dave, become caught in a Mexican standoff between the FIB, the IAA, and Merryweather.
+Steve escapes while Michael and Dave are saved by Trevor, who believes only he has the right to kill Michael.

-The heist is successful, but Franklin is afterwards approached by Steve and Dave, who contend that Trevor is a liability, and Devin, who seeks revenge on Michael.
+The Union Depository heist is successful, but Franklin is afterwards approached by Steve and Dave, who contend that Trevor is a liability, and Devin, still seeking vengeance on Michael.
 Franklin has three options: kill Trevor, kill Michael, or attempt to save both in a suicide mission.
-Should Franklin choose to kill either Michael or Trevor, he ceases contact with the man he spares and returns to his old life.
-Otherwise, the trio, aided by Lamar and Lester, withstands an onslaught from the FIB and Merryweather before going on to kill Cheng, Stretch, Steve, and Devin.
+Should Franklin choose to kill either Michael or Trevor, his relationship with the other ceases, and he returns to his old life.
+Otherwise, the trio, aided by Lamar and Lester, withstand an onslaught from the FIB and Merryweather before going on to kill Cheng, Stretch, Steve, and Devin.
 Michael and Trevor reconcile, and the three protagonists cease working together but remain friends.